Welcome to the GSMA Coordinated Vulnerability Disclosure Programme

 - Resolve all submitted reports as quickly as possible, to keep all involved parties informed and participate in the publication of details pertaining to remedied vulnerabilities.

-In order submit to the GSMA CVD programme, the vulnerability should be described using one of the templates below:
+The vulnerability should be described using one of the templates below:

 The GSMA recommends that all vulnerability disclosure submissions are encrypted, but use of encryption is at the discretion of the finder.